Gapagapi1/Mader-ABC-V2-Music-Dataset-Pipeline/README.md

 # Get the vocabulary of the token dataset.
 uv run ./scripts/all_tokens.py

-# You can replace ./scripts/convert_to_abc.py with the following script if you want to convert midi to musicxml rather than abc.
+# You can replace ./scripts/convert_to_abc.py with the following script
+# if you want to convert midi to musicxml rather than abc.
 # Note that the pipeline ends at this point if you choose this path.
 uv run ./scripts/convert_to_musicxml.py

-# Clears everything (you probably don't want that)
+# Clears everything (you probably don't want that).
 ./scripts/clear_data.sh
 ```

-Each script will be documented in details in a following section.
+Each script is documented in details in a following section.

 Outputs will be created under project subfolders (see each script's description).